saitnyalcin/react-async-actions/README.md

-# React Reduc Asynchronous Actions
+# React Redux Asynchronous Actions

 In this guide, we will build a different, asynchronous application.
 Every time an action was dispatched, the state was updated immediately.